search icon

 Better Business Bureau Membership Advantages and Disadvantages

 Many business owners should consider joining the Better Business Bureau.
 Yet there are both benefits and drawbacks to BBB membership.
-BBB membership will improve your business’s reputation and standing among consumers.
+BBB membership can help improve a company’s reputation and standing among consumers.
 But Better Business Bureau membership has disadvantages, including a monthly cost of $30-$500.
 Small and new businesses may not be able to justify this cost.

 Summary